rohjs/kingyobachi/README.md

-# kingyosukui
+# Kingyo Sukui

-👩‍🎓✨ FINAL PRESENTATION (Intro to Creative Computing)
+Final Presentation for Intro to Creative Computing
+© 2019 ROH WOOHYEON, All Rights Reserved